Restoring Water-Damaged Carpet March 8, 2018 – Posted in: Blog

 Essential Tools to Use for Carpet Restoration

 A water damage restoration professional is only as good as their equipment.
 You need experience and knowledge, but you also need the right products to deliver outstanding service and great results.
 Here are three of the most important tools you need:

-- Moisture Meter: A moisture meter gives you a snapshot look at the amount of moisture in a certain space and can also help you to map out the extent of the damage.
+- Moisture Meter: A moisture meter gives you a snapshot look at the amount of moisture in a certain space and can also you to map out the extent of the damage.
 There are several types of moisture meters available, and the right one for the job will depend on the materials affected.
 You can use a carpet moisture sensor to assess a client’s situation before work begins and again to gauge progress as you go and to determine when work is complete.

-- Air Movers: This is one of the first tools you will want to use when fighting moisture in carpet.
+- Air Movers: This is one of the first tools you will want to use when fighting moisture in the carpet.
 Air movers come in many shapes and sizes and are used in water damage restoration situations to begin drying out affected areas.
 You can often use many air movers together to speed up the drying process.
 Many water damage restoration professionals choose to buy in bulk to get a discount, and they daisy chain these air movers together for easy use.